 Now, let’s talk about how to create a blog business plan that can guide you to where you want to be in the coming weeks, months and years.

 The very first step in creating a blog business plan, is to define what your business is really going to be.
+That’s where we’ll be talking about things like your mission statement (why you’re blogging in the first place)—and while I don’t love the corporate term, executive summary, defining your blog business will be the closest thing we cover to that.

-That means laying the foundation for everything from which niche you’ll be blogging in, who your audience is going to be, which (tangible) goals are most important for you to aim for and at least a loose sense of how you’ll plan to make money from your blog in the near future.
+That means laying the foundation for everything from which niche you’ll be blogging in, who your target audience is going to be, which (tangible) blogging goals are most important for you to aim for and at least a loose sense of how you’ll plan to make money from your blog in the near future.

 Picking a niche